 And though she's as much a lead character and solo star as Batman these days, Catwoman's relationship with Batman and their often complicated ebbs and flows have kept them intrinsically bound together, with one of their most defining chapters coming when Selina Kyle left Bruce Wayne at the altar, ending what had become an almost straightforward romantic relationship and once again throwing Batman's life into disarray.

-A new movie Catwoman, played by Zoe Kravitz, will debut in the upcoming film The Batman, which will explore her relationship with the Caped Crusader.
+A new movie Catwoman, played by Zoe Kravitz, made her debut in the film The Batman, which explores her relationship with the Caped Crusader.

 Ra's al Ghul